 - Inadequate Experience

-The method that should be employed in order to distract the reader from these details is to highlight some of your other, non-working experiences and accomplishments.
-Employers may see you as a viable candidate although your experience is lacking by drawing their eye away from the literal "work" section.
+The method that should be employed to distract the reader from these details is to highlight some of your related, non-working experiences and accomplishments.
+Employers may see you as a viable candidate though your experience is lacking by drawing their eye away from the actual "work / employment" section.

 - Minimal Education

 Perhaps you have only completed high school or less.
 There are ways in which you may include your education on a resume even if it is less than what a company requires.

 List your experience, jobs, and relevant activities first before mentioning education and the reader will notice your skill set first and foremost before questioning your level of education.